At PHSA, we want every patient to feel safe and confident in their care.

 For patients and families, our Quality & Safety Strategy is about more than internal goals.
 It means safer care and fewer preventable harms.
 It means a stronger voice in shaping your care and more inclusive, culturally safe health services.
 Most importantly, it shows that PHSA is an organization dedicated to learning and improving every day, so your care keeps getting better.

-Our focus remains on continuous improvement.
+Our focus remains on continuous improvement and working with our key partners in this work including staff, patients and families.
 We'll ensure the strategy evolves to meet emerging challenges and opportunities.

 Ongoing engagement with key partners will be central as we continue to